andy-shiyi-liu/CuCAMASim/doc/decision_tree_example.md

 When simulating a decision tree inference task, two elements are required: dataset and decision tree text.
 Therefore, adding new dataset is a matter of preparing these two elements and correponding configurations for CuCAMASim simulation.

 #### Preparing Dataset
 The dataset should be in a format that CuCAMASim can read.
 This format is a `.mat` file which was originally used by MATLAB to store matrix data.
 We use [matio](https://github.com/tbeu/matio) library for reading the `.mat` file.
-The `.mat` file should contain 4 elements, namely `trainInputs`, `testInputs`, `trainLabels`, and `testLabels`.
+The `.mat` file should contain 4 matrices, namely `trainInputs`, `testInputs`, `trainLabels`, and `testLabels`.

 For the implemented datasets, we use a seperate python script to generate the `.mat` file.
 The following content uses the preparation of "Breast Cancer Wisconsin (Diagnostic)" dataset as an example.